 I have to say that after reading some mixed reviews about these watercolours l debated on purchasing a set, but l am so delighted that l did.
 I can’t believe that it has taken me this long to try them out, l was pleasantly surprised and here is why?

-I read some critiques that recommended caution using these watercolors due to them fading quickly, but when l downloaded the color chart and took a look at the information that ShinHan posted on this product, (www.shinhanart.com/eng/product/product_water.php), l found that it was comparable to other professional watercolor brands.
-Out of the 30 colors that are offered, 17 colors were rated a normal degree of light-fastness, 12 colors rated a high degree of light-fastness and only one, the color “Opera” rated low.
+I read some critiques that recommended caution using these watercolours due to them fading quickly, but when l downloaded the colour chart and took a look at the information that ShinHan posted on this product, (www.shinhanart.com/eng/product/product_water.php), l found that it was comparable to other professional watercolour brands.
+Out of the 30 colours that are offered, 17 colours were rated a normal degree of light-fastness, 12 colors rated a high degree of light-fastness and only one, the colour “Opera” rated low.
 Personally l thought for the price to quality ratio this brand was superb.
-When l shopped for a set, the prices varied on Amazon and EBay but most were economical.
-I purchased a 30 colour paint set for $53.00 Canadian off EBay and this price included free shipping.
+When l shopped for a set, the prices varied on Amazon and Ebay, but most were economical.
+I purchased a 30 colour paint set for $53.00 Canadian off Ebay and this price included free shipping.
 I have to forewarn you that it did take about 6 weeks for me to receive them, but l was in no rush so this didn’t bother me.

 When l opened my package the 7.5ml tubes were well placed and organized in a nice storage box, visually l was instantly awed by this product, and l was dazzled by the bright colour selection.
 I noticed when l started to lay down the watercolours just how vibrant and intense they were, this impressed me as l didn’t need much paint on the palette when l diluted the paint with lots of water to get the consistency l needed.
 They blended beautifully so employing the wet-on-wet technique was fantastic with these paints.
 I also used a dry brushing technique which worked well, and l found that the colours were very opaque, but easy to lift when desired.